Bristol Airport is the nearest airport with a range of domestic and international flights.

-Walking is also a great way to explore the nature reserves, adjoining villages and wider countryside.
-To find out more go to our Walking page.
-The nature reserves have tracks, trails and boardwalks some of which are wheelchair and pushchair friendly.
+Walking is a good way to explore the nature reserves.
+They have tracks, trails and boardwalks some of which are wheelchair and pushchair friendly.
 To find out more go to our Nature Reserves pages.

 Visit the local Tourist Information Centres (TIC) to pick up leaflets, local books, maps, accommodation lists and detail about upcoming events.
-The Avalon Marshes Centre has a Visitor Information Point.
+The Avalon Marshes Centre has a Visitor Information Point located in Somerset Crafts.

 With lots to see and do in the Avalon Marshes you will want to stay a while and sample the local food and drink.
 There is a wide range of accommodation, a friendly welcome and great hospitality.
 You can find out more by visiting the Visit Somerset website – Accommodation pages, Food & Drink pages.

 The Avalon Marshes and wider Somerset Levels & Moors have an excellent reputation for quality food and drink.
 There is a wide range of produce including cheeses and dairy products, extensively grazed lamb and beef, traditional farmhouse cider and local brewed beers, strawberries, orchard fruits and vegetables.
 Look out for “Levels’ Best” which combines conservation farming with the preservation of native breeds within a wildlife-rich wetland landscape.

 Restaurants, tea rooms and pubs reflect this quality and there is plenty of choice to suit any pocket and all people, from award winning restaurants through to brilliant local pubs and small family cafes.